hjjg200/pocketserver/README.md

 # ffmpeg.wasm sends the resulting outputn via websocket
 # main worker writes the output file at the specified output path on iSH's end
 ```
-- `yt-dlp` using ffmpeg pipelining
+- you can use `yt-dlp` installed on iSH with ffmpeg pipelining
     - loading python and up to printing ffmpeg version takes about 1 minute
     - single operation of [regexp for searching youtube nsig](https://github.com/ytdl-org/youtube-dl/blob/63fb0fc4159397618b12fa115f957b9ba70f3f88/youtube_dl/extractor/youtube.py#L1775) takes about 1.5 minutes
     - the above operation is run twice per video